-- A roster report for clients served must be submitted that covers the range of the corresponding ESG-212 Expense Detail Form, this report must include client ID numbers, program entry date, program exit date, and household composition details. - If the roster reports shows no clients served, the grantee must also include the MHDC-113 Street Outreach Engagement Tracking Form.
+- A Roster Report for clients served must be submitted that covers the range of the corresponding ESG-212 Expense Detail Form, this report must include the Client ID number, Program Entry Date, Program Exit Date, Count of All Household Members, and County location for each client. - If the roster reports shows no clients served, the grantee must also include the MHDC-113 Street Outreach Engagement Tracking Form.